nethesis/phone-island/docs/EVENTS.md

   {}
   ```

-- `phone-island-status-change` The event to show transfer view
+- `phone-island-presence-change` The event to show transfer view

   ```json
   {